Sevin777/SQLServerTransactions/README.md

     * Result: query times out, it is blocked by the open transaction

-## Modification with manual transaction and program is killed
+## Modification with manual transaction and program is killed or exception is thrown before commit called
 * Start a transaction
 * Perform an insert operation
 * (for testing) send `WAITFOR DELAY '00:01' /* wait for 1 minute */`
-* Kill the app pool
+* Kill the app pool, or throw an exception
 * Result: Transaction rolled back automatically